 The BFF Logline (Mission)

-BFF's mission is to support, collaborate, partner, engage, develop and sustain film within Idaho by providing an annual stage for films and filmmakers.
+BFF's mission is to provide an annual platform for film in Idaho by providing an annual stage for local, national, and international films and filmmakers of all ages.

 The BFF Storyboard (Vision)